 Athena expertise in this area aims to:

-• Facilitate women directly affected by violence and war to speak for themselves, engage in processes relevant to them, and become part of the global policy discourse.
+• Facilitate women directly affected by violence and war to advocate in processes relevant to them, and be involved in global policy-making and shaping;

-• Advise and work with national counterparts on drafting National Action Plans related to the seven "women peace and security" UN Security Council resolutions.
+• Advise and work with national counterparts on drafting National Action Plans related to the eight women peace and security UN Security Council resolutions;

-• Capture and disseminate the experiences of peace process actors and women in how they have included women and gender perspectives.
+• Capture and disseminate the experiences of peace process actors, and women themselves, on effective inclusion strategies and gender-inclusive outcomes.

 Type of work we do: